JuliaLang/julia/doc/stdlib/math.rst

    * :obj:`RoundUp`
    * :obj:`RoundDown`

-.. variable:: RoundNearest
+.. data:: RoundNearest

    ..
 Docstring generated from Julia source

    The default rounding mode.
 Rounds to the nearest integer, with ties (fractional values of 0.5) being rounded to the nearest even integer.

-.. variable:: RoundNearestTiesAway
+.. data:: RoundNearestTiesAway

    ..
 Docstring generated from Julia source

    Rounds to nearest integer, with ties rounded away from zero (C/C++ :func:`round` behaviour).

-.. variable:: RoundNearestTiesUp
+.. data:: RoundNearestTiesUp

    ..
 Docstring generated from Julia source

    Rounds to nearest integer, with ties rounded toward positive infinity (Java/JavaScript :func:`round` behaviour).

-.. variable:: RoundToZero
+.. data:: RoundToZero

    ..
 Docstring generated from Julia source

    :func:`round` using this rounding mode is an alias for :func:`trunc`\ .

-.. variable:: RoundUp
+.. data:: RoundUp

    ..
 Docstring generated from Julia source

    :func:`round` using this rounding mode is an alias for :func:`ceil`\ .

-.. variable:: RoundDown
+.. data:: RoundDown

    ..
 Docstring generated from Julia source